w314/notes/javaNotes/javaQA.md

   -Front end platforms are usually built with HTML, CSS, and JavaScript; however, they can also be made via pre-packaged code libraries or content management systems like WordPress.
 - Back end developers, in contrast, refine the software code that communicates with servers, databases, or other proprietary software that conveys information to front end interfaces.

-### 23-1.23 Which datatype represents text in Java?
+### 23 text data type Which datatype represents text in Java?

 Strings.